Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 The ones who really care about these things are actually the top-tier people.
-Some people I know—for certain reasons, I won't name names—they are genuinely trying to figure this out; they are not bad people.
+Some people I know—for certain reasons, I won’t name them—they are genuinely trying to figure this out; they are not bad people.
 Most of them are trying to find ways to see how to make this sustainable.
 But so far, no one has really found the answer; not a single one.

 Because I am losing something; I have a family, my life, my reputation, and a whole bunch of things.
 So I thought about it; I might as well go for it.